sam2332/Rimworld-HospitalityDoors/README.md

 - **Pay Every Time Mode**: Guest must pay each time they want to pass through
 - **Silver Collection**: Payments are physically dropped at the door for collection
 - **Robot Exemption**: Robots are exempt by default but can be configured to pay
+- **Fire Escape**: Visitors heading to map edges can pass without payment (safety feature)
-- Guests without enough silver will be blocked from passing
+- Guests without enough silver will be blocked from passing (unless leaving map)
 - All payments are deducted from the guest's inventory

 ## Technical Details